My projects

 - Progress: Completed!
 100%

-Introducing Searxng, the hidden gem of search engines!
+Introducing this hidden gem of search engines!
 While it may not be as widely recognized as other options, Searxng offers a unique opportunity to take control of your privacy.
 By hosting your own open-source search engine, you can rest assured that everything is in your hands – from the source code to logging settings and private data.
 No need to trust unknown administrators.
 The best part?
 With Searxng, you can customize the default settings and say goodbye to cookies resetting your preferences.
 Plus, as long as your endpoint remains uncompromised, your settings will stay securely stored and inaccessible to others.
 Embrace the power of Searxng and experience the privacy of a random profile per search.
 Give it a go on Roth The IT Guy’s hosted search engine by visiting https://search.rothitguy.pro you can also add my hosted search engine to your browser!

 Configuring custom search engine in FireFox